Third place: The European coffeehouse

 Food and drink often have been closely associated with the idea of third places; they offer inciting motivation to attend, but wouldn't get in the way of conversation.
 Not dissimilar to tea houses, the increasing popularity of coffeehouses during England's 17th Century became societal staples for community building.
 According to a UNESCO article co-written by Ray Oldenburg himself, "As places of free speech allowing a certain level of equality, coffeehouses can be seen as the precursors of democracy".
-Coffee was a stimulant, in contrast to the depressor that was the rampant alcohol consumption before this point in English history.
+Coffee is a stimulant, in contrast to the depressor that was the rampant alcohol consumption before this point in English history.
 Thus, these coffee houses became "a real political arena".
 They were referred to as "Penny Universities" in the way that they enabled attendees to expose themselves to intellectual fervor with no financial barrier of entry.

 Following into the 21st century, coffeeshops are still one of the most ubiquitous third places.
 These conversation hotspots have been reflected in media as hubs of human connection and belonging, like the Central Perk coffeeshop (Friends), or similarly the Cheers bar (Cheers).